 Check out this blog for some more fitness tips: How to get fit for a Himalayan trek.

-What kind of food will be available on the Mount Kilimanjaro trek?
+What kind of food will be available on the Mount Kilimanjaro Expedition?

-Are there restrooms available on the Mount Kilimanjaro trek?
+Are there restrooms available on the Mount Kilimanjaro Expedition?

-What are some common injuries faced on the Mount Kilimanjaro trek?
+What are some common injuries faced on the Mount Kilimanjaro Expedition?
 How does one deal with them?